 - perhaps contributions to group resources (bringing food and drink for ritual, candles, incense, dues, etc.) depending on the group.

-- some groups do charge for training: this is a complicated topic, and gets its own page in the broader questions area of this site.
+- some groups do charge for training: this is a complicated topic, and I discuss charging for training elsewhere on the site.

 - travel time.